AdiBro/Data-Science-Resources/Statistics.md

 - [An Introduction to Statistical Learning](https://www-bcf.usc.edu/~gareth/ISL/)  - This book provides an introduction to statistical learning methods.
 It's also provides code in R (which is not relevant for our class), but it's really great from the theoretical perspective.
 Website contains a free PDF.
 - [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) - This book is a more advanced book, but also a great resource.
 You can download a PDF version for free.
+- [The Probability and Statistics Cookbook](https://github.com/mavam/stat-cookbook/releases/download/0.2.6/stat-cookbook.pdf) - The probability and statistics cookbook is a succinct representation of various topics in probability theory and statistics.
+It provides a comprehensive mathematical reference reduced to its essence, rather than aiming for elaborate explanations.
+[Source](http://statistics.zone); [GitHub Repo](https://github.com/mavam/stat-cookbook).
+- [Khan Academy's Statistics and Probability](https://www.khanacademy.org/math/statistics-probability) classes are a pretty good introduction to statistics and probability.

+## Bayesian Statistics
 - [Think Bayes](http://greenteapress.com/wp/think-bayes/) - this is a great book on Bayesian statistics.
 Free PDF can be downloaded as well.
-- [Khan Academy's Statistics and Probability](https://www.khanacademy.org/math/statistics-probability) classes are a pretty good introduction to statistics and probability.

 ## Statistics in Python
 - [Basic Statistics in Python: Descriptive Statistics](https://www.dataquest.io/blog/basic-statistics-with-python-descriptive-statistics/)